openstack-archive/fuel-docs/index_content.rst

   Planning Guide

-  Planning information you should consider before installing Fuel and deploying Mirantis OpenStack.
+  Explains how to plan Mirantis OpenStack deployment before installing Fuel.

 .. container:: user-guide

   User Guide

-  This document describes how to deploy Mirantis OpenStack environments using Fuel.
+  Describes how to deploy and use Mirantis OpenStack environments with Fuel.

 .. container:: operations-guide

   Operations Guide

-  A collection of useful procedures for using and managing your Mirantis OpenStack environment.
+  Contains instructions on how to use and manage your Mirantis OpenStack environment.

 .. container:: monitoring-guide

   Monitoring Guide

-  A general OpenStack monitoring strategy.
+  Provides general concept on how to monitor OpenStack.

 .. container:: virtualbox

   Running Mirantis OpenStack on VirtualBox

-  This document provides information about running Mirantis OpenStack on VirtualBox for demonstration and evaluation purposes.
+  Explains how to run Mirantis OpenStack on VirtualBox for demonstration and evaluation purposes.

 .. container:: ref-arch

   Reference Architecture

-  A deep dive into the structure of the Mirantis OpenStack environment, network considerations, and deployment options.
+  Provides the deep dive into the structure of the Mirantis OpenStack environment, network considerations, deployment options and architectures.

 .. container:: plugin-dev

   Fuel Plugin Guide

-  Provides information on Fuel Plugins.
+  Explains how to develop and certify your own plugin for Fuel.

 .. container:: terminology-ref

   Terminology Reference

-  Short articles about OpenStack terminology and technology with references to other documentation and other useful information.
+  Explains OpenStack terminology and technology with references to other documentation and other useful information.

 .. container:: file-ref

   File Format Reference

-  Reference pages for select configuration files that Fuel uses.
+  Provides information on how to use Fuel configuration files.

 .. container:: style-guide

   Style Guide

-  Contains style guidelines for the Mirantis OpenStack documentation.
+  Contains style guidelines and instructions on how to write documentation for Mirantis OpenStack.

 .. container:: release-notes

   Release Notes

-  The Release Notes provide general information about new features, fixed issues, and known limitations in Mirantis OpenStack |version|.
+  Provide general information about new features, fixed issues, and known limitations in Mirantis OpenStack |version|.